Informasjonsforvaltning/upload-files-to-static-rdf-server-action/README.md

-# post-files-to-static-rdf-server-action
+# upload-files-to-static-rdf-server-action

-This action will try to post the given files to the static-rdf-server at given host.
+This action will try to upload the given files to the static-rdf-server at given host.

 ## Inputs

 ## `ontology-type`

+**Required** The type of the ontology.
+This decides the folder where the ontology will be served out of.

+## `ontology`

 **Required** The type of the ontology.
 This decides the folder where the ontology will be served out of.